deepanshs/mrsimulator/docs/user_guide/method/method.rst

 .. warning::

-  ConstantDurationEvent objects are not available in version 0.7 of **mrsimulator**.
+  DelayEvent objects are not available in version 0.7 of **mrsimulator**.

 :py:meth:`~mrsimulator.method.SpectralEvent` and
-:py:meth:`~mrsimulator.method.ConstantDurationEvent` objects are associated with excited states of the spin system, where selected transitions evolve under the influence of specified Hamiltonian contributions.
+:py:meth:`~mrsimulator.method.DelayEvent` objects are associated with excited states of the spin system, where selected transitions evolve under the influence of specified Hamiltonian contributions.
 No coherence transfer among transitions or populations occurs in a spectral or